ibexa/documentation-developer/docs/updating/4_update_2.2.md

 #### Example on how to migrate layouts and blocks to the new Page Builder

-In the `upgraded_to_2.2` branch in this [git repo](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/tree/upgraded_to_2.2) you may see and example on how to migrate your source code in order to make a layout and a block work with the new Landing page
+In the `upgraded_to_2.2` branch in this [git repo](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/tree/upgraded_to_2.2) you may see an example on how to migrate your source code in order to make a layout and a block work with the new Page Builder.

 You can now follow the steps from [Updating from <2.3](4_update_2.3.md).